Body Butter vs. Lotion: Which Is Right for Your Skin? Understanding Texture, Hydration & When to Use Each

 • Oily Skin: Lightweight body lotion only

-• Combination Skin: Lotion on most areas, butter on dry patches
+• Combination Skin: Lotion on most areas, butter on dry-feeling patches

 Why Choose Nature Coast Apothecary?

-Our body care products are formulated with premium botanical ingredients to support your skin's natural barrier and deliver targeted hydration:
+Our body care products are formulated with premium botanical ingredients to help support a nourished, comfortable skin feel and deliver targeted moisturization:

 Explore our full Body Lotions, Butters & Balms Collection to find the perfect match for your skin.